srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 	- Burp suite
 - HTTP/S
 	- (80, 443)
+      - 80 is http, which is unencrypted
+      - 443 is https and uses SSL/TLS
 - SSL/TLS
 	- (443)
 	- Super important to learn this, includes learning about handshakes, encryption, signing, certificate authorities, trust systems.
 A good [primer](https://english.ncsc.nl/publications/publications/2021/january/19/it-security-guidelines-for-transport-layer-security-2.1) on all these concepts and algorithms is made available by the Dutch cybersecurity center.
+      - encryption
+        - Public private key encryption
+          - usually some combination of the private key of a website with a random string which is used to encode messages
+    - Signing means a CA has authenticated the
+    - TLS handshake
+      - syn, syn-ack, ack
+      - client hello, server hello/certificate/serverhellodone, clientkeyexchange/changecipherspecfinished, changechipherspecfinished
     - POODLE, BEAST, CRIME, BREACH, HEARTBLEED.
 - TCP/UDP
 	- Web traffic, chat, voip, traceroute.
 	- TCP will throttle back if packets are lost but UDP doesn't.